Optimizing Rotation Logic for Prime Time Slots

 class ConstraintViolationError(Exception):

-"""Raised when a spot placement breaches hard business rules."""
+"""Raised when a spot placement breaches a hard business rule."""

 class PrimeTimeRotationOptimizer: